jeon11/academic-kickstart/content/project/sap/index.md

 ---
 title: "Generative research in sourcing data comparison (NDA)"
-summary: "Owned the project and initiative to integrate user research into SAP's design process"
+summary: "As a part of an initiative to integrate user research into SAP's design process, examined users' data comparison habits"

 tags:
 - highlights
 - research